-ACTION: Interim final rule with request for comments.
+ACTION: Final rule.

-SUMMARY: The NCUA Board (Board) is revising its Freedom of Information Act (FOIA) regulation.
-The FOIA Improvement Act of 2016 amended the FOIA and requires agencies to review their FOIA regulations and issue certain specified amendments by December 27, 2016.
-Specifically, the regulatory amendments include new procedures for disclosing records under the FOIA, assessing fees, and notifying requestors of options for resolving disputes through the NCUA FOIA Public Liaison and the Office of Government Information Services (OGIS) within the National Archives and Records Administration.
+SUMMARY: The NCUA Board (Board) is finalizing its interim final rule amending its Freedom of Information Act (FOIA) regulation.
+The FOIA Improvement Act of 2016 amended the FOIA and required agencies to review their FOIA regulations and issue certain amendments by December 27, 2016.
+The amendments included revised procedures for disclosing records under the FOIA, assessing fees, and notifying requestors of options for resolving disputes through the NCUA FOIA Public Liaison and the Office of Government Information Services (OGIS) within the National Archives and clarification.